Kynaston Reeves: Career

 In 1957, he took the role of Professor Walgate in the science fiction B film Fiend Without a Face, whose hero was played by Marshall Thompson, and whose plot had Canada attacked by mutated caterpillar-like creatures made of human spines and brains.
 During a period of steady cinematic work, he also found time to portray a "testy old millionaire" in Carry On Regardless in 1961.

 A year before his death in 1971, he made both his final television appearance and his last film.
 In a dramatic enactment during an edition of the BBC arts magazine Omnibus, he took the part of French painter Renoir in a piece entitled "A Requiem for Modigliani", describing the final part of the Italian artist's life, and his love affairs.
 And in the cinema, he fulfilled a small role in The Private Life of Sherlock Holmes, the 1970 film which starred Robert Stephens and Geneviève Page.

 Death

-Reeves died of cerebral thrombosis in Lewisham, London, at the age of 78.
+Reeves died of cerebral thrombosis in Lewisham, London, on 5 December 1971, at the age of 78.